 Schedule your consultation with Dr. Hacker

 St. Louis Vascular Surgical Specialists is a state-of-the-art medical center led by Dr. Hacker, a double board-certified surgeon with fellowship training in vascular surgery.
 Dr. Hacker has contributed to multiple academic publications and is widely recognized as a foremost expert in complex wound care.
-Please schedule your consultation with Dr. Hacker to discuss your wound debridement options and ensure optimal wound management.
+Please schedule your consultation with Dr. Hacker to discuss your options for wound debridement in St. Louis and ensure optimal wound management.

 Schedule a